-California gunman fired at school, left 6 minutes later
+California gunman's dispute with neighbor may have sparked rampage

 A fearless mother may have also helped warn staff at the school about the danger.

-Sara Gonzalez said she had dropped her daughter off at the school when the gunman attempted to shoot her when their vehicles passed.
-She thinks the gunman's windshield stopped the bullet.
+Sara Gonzalez said she had dropped her daughter off at the school when the gunman attempted to shoot her as their vehicles passed.
+She said thinks the gunman's windshield stopped the bullet.

 She turned her vehicle around.